Emerging markets selloff picks up, drags down Europe, U.S.

-NEW YORK/LONDON A full-scale flight from emerging markets accelerated on Friday, as investors sold shares in major markets and bought safe-haven assets such as U.S. Treasuries, the yen and gold.
+NEW YORK/LONDON A full-scale flight from emerging market assets accelerated on Friday, setting global shares on course for their worst week this year and driving investors to safe-haven assets including U.S. Treasuries, the yen and gold.

-On Wall Street, the benchmark S&P 500 stock index tumbled 2.0 percent on the day, and ended the week down 2.6 percent, its worst week since June 2012.

-The Turkish lira hit a record low as the cost of insuring against a Turkish default rose to an 18-month high.
+The Turkish lira hit a record low.
 Argentina's peso fell again after the country's central bank abandoned its support of the currency.

-The declines mirror moves from last June when developing country stocks fell almost 18 percent over about two months and hit global shares after the Federal Reserve indicated it would soon reduce its bond-buying.
+The declines mirror moves from last June when developing country stocks fell almost 18 percent over about two months and hit global shares.

-"The world is suffering from the emerging markets' flu," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

 The broad nature of the selloff combines country-specific problems with the reality that reduced U.S. Federal Reserve bond buying reduces the liquidity that has in the past boosted higher-yielding emerging markets assets.

 The Fed last month pared its monthly purchases of bonds by $10 billion to $75 billion.
-The U.S. central bank will hold a policy meeting on Tuesday and Wednesday and is widely expected to again pare its stimulus program.
+The U.S. central bank will hold a policy meeting on Tuesday and Wednesday.

 "We expect the emerging market selloff to get worse before it starts getting better," said Lorne Baring, managing director of B Capital Wealth Management in Geneva.
 "There's definitely contagion spreading and it's crossing over from emerging to developed in terms of sentiment."

-An MSCI index of emerging market shares fell as much as 1.6 percent.
-Since mid-October, the index has lost more than 9.0 percent.
-The MSCI all-country world equity index was down 2.3 percent for the week, its worst since June.
+An MSCI index of emerging market shares was down 1.5 percent.
+Since mid-October, the index has lost more than 9 percent.
+The MSCI all-country world equity index was down 1.6 percent.

 Funds have continued to flee emerging market equities.
 In the week ended January 22, data from Thomson Reuters Lipper service showed outflows from U.S.-domiciled emerging market equity funds of $422.41 million, the sixth week of outflows out of the last seven.